 If you are homebound, home healthcare services and supplies from a home healthcare agency are covered.
-If you do leave home, it must be infrequent, for short times, and mainly to get medical treatment.
+Homebound means that you generally cannot leave home because of your condition If you do leave home, it must be infrequent, for short times, and mainly to get medical treatment.
 A home healthcare agency is a licensed public or private agency that specializes in providing skilled nursing and other therapeutic services, such as physical therapy, in your home.